 0 Percent Withdrawal Rate

-Once I left work, I challenged myself to not withdraw any money from my retirement accounts e.g. a 0 percent withdrawal rate.
+Once I left work, I challenged myself to not withdraw any money from my retirement accounts.
+In other words, I enacted a 0 percent withdrawal rate.
 Instead, my goal was to allow my retirement accounts to compound as much as possible during a bull market.
 To survive, I would live off my severance package and supplemental active income.

 I wasn’t comfortable withdrawing principal when I was already giving up a healthy salary.
 Many retirees feel the same way.
 Old habits die hard.